marcusoftnet/marcusoftnet.github.io/_posts/2006-12-13-ybs-era-to-end.md

 - [David King](http://www.4barsrest.com/news/detail.asp?id=4638) -conductor and primus motor for the band since 13 years
 - [Sheona White](http://www.4barsrest.com/news/detail.asp?id=4643) - solo horn
-- [Steven Walsh](http://www.4barsrest.com/news/detail.asp?id=4656) - solo euphonium, who by the way made the gutsiest move in the business by stepping up to take up the solo euphonium chair after Morgan Griffiths.
+- [Steven Walsh](http://www.4barsrest.com/news/detail.asp?id=4656) - solo euphonium, who by the way made the gutsiest move in the business by stepping up to take up the solo euphonium chair after Morgan Griffith.
 Respect!
 - [Stuart Linguard](http://www.4barsrest.com/news/detail.asp?id=4662) - principal cornet

 I can't imaging how the band has planned to cope with these problems but I hope they do!
 YBS stands for a quality above the rest and probably have improved the brass band movement as a whole with their performances.
 I, for one, has listen to some recordings of test pieces over a hundred times (yes, I am a nerd...)